d-montgomery/clotFoam/README.md

 ```

 ## Tutorial cases
-The clotFoam download comes with a 2D base case for simulating platelet mediated coagulation in a \[240,60] micron rectangle.
+The clotFoam download comes with a tutorial for simulating platelet mediated coagulation in a 2D \[240,60] micron rectangle.
 The injury length is set to 90 microns, centered in the middle of the bottom wall of the vessel.
-To run this simulation, navigate back to the main clotFoam directory, then to the baseCaseClotFoam_Rectangle directory:
+To run this simulation, navigate back to the main clotFoam directory, then to the tutorials/rectangle2D directory:

 ```
-$ cd ../baseCaseClotFoam_Rectangle
+$ cd ../tutorials/rectangle2D
 Delete any old simulation files (if present):
 $ rm -r [1-9]* 0.*
 $ blockMesh